Rod Price

 Roderick Michael Price (22 November 1947 – 22 March 2005) was an English guitarist best known for his work with the rock band Foghat.
-He was known as 'The Magician of Slide', 'The Bottle', and 'Slide King of Rock and Roll', due to his slide guitar playing.
+He was known as 'The Magician of Slide', 'The Bottle', and 'Slide King of Rock and Roll', due to his proficiency on slide guitar.

 Career

+Price grew up in West London with his father and brother.
 Price joined British blues band Black Cat Bones at the age of 21, replacing guitarist Paul Kossoff.
 They recorded one album, Barbed Wire Sandwich, which was released in early 1970, when British blues was being supplanted by rock.
-The album was successful artistically, but failed commercially.
+The album was a critical success but a commercial failure.

-Black Cat Bones disbanded and Price joined Foghat when it formed in London in 1971.
+Black Cat Bones disbanded, and Price joined Foghat when it formed in London in 1971.
 He played on the band's first ten albums, released from 1972 through to 1980.
 His signature slide playing ability helped propel the band to be one of the most successful rock groups in the United States during the 1970s.
 His slide playing was featured distinctly on Foghat songs "Drivin' Wheel", "Stone Blue", and the group's biggest hit, "Slow Ride", which was a top 20 hit in 1976.
 Price's final performance with Foghat before he left for the first time was at the Philadelphia Spectrum on 16 November 1980.
 He was replaced by guitarist Erik Cartwright.

 Price virtually disappeared from the music business until 1990, when he briefly joined forces with Foghat vocalist Dave Peverett.
 Foghat had actually split a few years after Price left, and drummer Roger Earl had reformed the band without Peverett, who decided to start up his own version of the band and invited Price to participate.
 Price was in and out of the band for the next couple of years, but agreed to commit totally to a reunion featuring all four original Foghat members in 1993.